wanman/mailcow/README.md

 After the installation, visit your dashboard @ **https://hostname.example.com**, use the logged credentials in `./installer.log`

-Remember to create an alias- or a mailbox for Postmaster. ;-)
+Remember to create an alias- or a mailbox for `postmaster`.

-Please set/update all DNS records accordingly.
+Again, please check you setup all DNS records accordingly.

+## Web UI configuration variables

+Some settings can be changed be overwriting defaults of `/var/www/mail/inc/vars.inc.php` in `/var/www/mail/inc/vars.local.inc.php`.

+Changes to `/var/www/mail/inc/vars.local.inc.php` will not be overwritten when upgrading mailcow.

-## Default web panel language
+##
-You can change the default language of the mailcow UI by opening `/var/www/mail/inc/vars.inc.php` and changing the default_lang parameter.

 # Upgrade
 **Please run all commands as root**